whats91/waapinew/README.md

 ---

 ### 5. Send Media Message
-Send media files with automatic validation and URL support to individuals or groups.
+Send media files with automatic validation and URL support to individuals or groups. **The original filename from the URL is automatically preserved for documents.**

 **Endpoint:** `POST /api/sendMediaSMS`